 There are a number of varieties that exist, from Thai chili paste to Indonesian and green chili paste.
 In Asia, particularly, you can find different types of this condiment, from an added hint of sweetness to intense flavors.

-Usually, the paste contains a mixture of salt, spices, oil, shrimp paste or fish sauce.
+Usually, the paste contains a mixture of salt, spices, oil, shrimp paste, or fish sauce.
 Green chili paste is common in the United States but the red variety is also frequently used.

-How Chili Paste Affects a Dish
+How Does Chili Paste Affect a Dish?

 Chili paste makes dishes flavorful and enjoyable.
 Salt and pepper sometimes just won’t do the trick to make food taste wonderful.
 Aside from spice, it can also make a great base for spicy soups.

-Making Chili Paste at Home
+How to Make Chili Paste at Home?